 - Oil to spray or coat the bottom of the skillet

 - Salt to taste

-- 1 tbsp chickpea flour mixed with 1/4 cup of water in a shallow dish
+- 1 tablespoon chickpea flour (mixed with ¼ cup of water in a shallow dish, for dipping the cutlets)

 - Heat oil in a skillet.
-Add the cumin seeds, and, once they sputter, add the onions and garlic.
+Add the cumin seeds, and, once they sputter, add the onions and ginger.

 - Heat a cast-iron or non-stick skillet.

 - Spray or spread on a film of oil.